 It makes your customer experience better.

-Perhaps the most important thing about user experience design is its user-centric approach — it puts the people at the heart of the brand design process.
-User research and usability testing are the most important parts of a UX designer’s job.
+The most important thing about user experience design is its user-centric approach — it puts the people at the heart of the brand design process.
+User research and usability testing are the most critical parts of a UX designer’s job.

-Research and testing allow UX designers to turn empathy-based concepts (such as user thoughts, feelings, and frustrations) into project requirements (information that the team members can use to build a product).
+Research and testing allow UX designers to turn empathy-based concepts (user thoughts, feelings, and frustrations) into project requirements (information that the team members can use to build a product).

 Good UX makes business sense.